 Saturday: The Sabbath (April 4, AD 33)

-Note: This is an excerpt from a blog that originally appeared on Songtime.com.
+Note: This is a blog that originally appeared on Songtime.com.
 You can view the original post here.